Fortress of Solitude

 The first Fortress of Solitude appeared in Superman #17.
 The fortress was built into a remote mountainside.
 The fortress contained various items such as trophies and objects that Superman's enemies used on him.
 These items include: The Archer's bow and arrows, Lex Luthor's ray gun, Count Bergac's monocle and Righab Bey's turban to name a few.
 Superman also used the fortress as a personal gym.

 During the Silver Age, Superman has a fortress built on a cliff side with a giant keyhole.
 Superman uses a giant key buried in the snow to open the fortress door.
 When the key is buried, its top can be seen and is disguised as an Airplane path-indicator.
 The key is so heavy that only Superman can lift it.
-The origin of the metal entrance doorway is in Action Comics #409.
+The origin of the metal entrance doorway is told in Action Comics #409.

 This room contains souvenirs of missions performed all over the universe.

 There are several rooms in the Fortress dedicated to friends of Superman like a wax museum.
 The Superman Room contains statures of Superman and Clark Kent.

 Batman & Robin Room